 Thinning must therefore be applied to reduce symbol density when the display is scaled.

-Manufacturers may use the recommended algorithm contained in Appendix C or other algorithms of their own devising.
+Manufacturers may use the recommended algorithm contained in Appendix G or other algorithms of their own devising.

-S-100 supports thinning via the common point rule.

 Temporal variation

 The metadata variables related to time are dateTimeOfFirstRecord, dateTimeOfLastRecord, timeRecordInterval, numberOfTimes, timeIntervalIndex, timePoint, startDateTime, and endDateTime (see S-100 Part 10c).
 The time selected for display (that is, past/present/future) will typically not correspond exactly to the timestamp (metadata variable timePoint) of the input data.
 For a correct display, the ECDIS must select the correct data.